UnlockGPU/UnlockGPU/index.md

 Our campaign creates a unified feedback loop: developer requirements **build trust** through technical legitimacy, shareholder actions **create accountability** that can't be ignored or spun, and we **educate markets** about the fixable bottleneck and massive opportunity.

+**AMD's Ecosystem Inversion Problem:** AMD powers the world's fastest supercomputers (El Capitan and Frontier) and 34% of Top500 systems, yet consumer developers face installation nightmares and missing critical features.
+This creates a dangerous ecosystem inversion where enterprise leads but grassroots innovation suffers.
+Without grassroots adoption, there is no sustainable ecosystem.
+Consumer support drives enterprise adoption, not the reverse.

 We understand that ecosystem dominance starts from the grassroots.
 Support for affordable, widely available GPUs is the foundation of a strong developer ecosystem.
 Many breakthrough tools—like Stable Diffusion and llama.cpp—started as solo hacker projects on accessible hardware.
-Without grassroots adoption, there is no ecosystem.
-Consumer support drives enterprise adoption, not the reverse.
+AMD's neglect of consumer GPU software support (including upcoming RDNA4) represents massive unfulfilled potential for competitively priced hardware.

 Unlike typical open source advocacy campaigns that suffer from chronic underfunding and volunteer burnout, this campaign is potentially hugely lucrative for participants.
 If AMD's software ecosystem improves and breaks NVIDIA's monopoly, shareholders could see massive returns as AMD captures market share in the exploding AI/compute sector.
 While the created value will be difficult to capture entirely by the campaign participants, the scale will be enormous—creating powerful financial incentives for sustained campaign participation and investment.